-You can learn a cartwheel in one day, but you will first need to start with a baby cartwheel.
-And then work on perfecting it.
-In the cartwheel below she kicks around the side and does a baby cartwheel.
+You can learn a cartwheel in one day, but you will first need to start with a baby cartwheel and then work on perfecting it.
+In the cartwheel below the gymnast kicks around the side and does a baby cartwheel.
 Whereas, in the cartwheel above she correctly kicks vertically over her head.
 As you practice you will get better and better, and be able to do a correct cartwheel.

 Now, let’s get into it…

 Note: If you aren’t sure if your gymnast should be trying a cartwheel with their right leg going first or their left, there are a couple things you can do.
 You can have your gymnast do a cartwheel on both sides and see which side is easier and more natural.
 You can also have your gymnast do a cartwheel over a mat or a block (like here below) and see which way their hands turn.
 If they naturally turn 90 degrees to the left, they are most likely going to be doing a left cartwheel.
 And if they turn 90 degrees to the right, they are most likely going to be doing a right cartwheel.

 How to Do a Cartwheel Step by Step

 Here are step by step instructions for learning a cartwheel.

 1. Start in a lunge.